 Inflation as measured by the Consumer Price Index is running at 2.1% annually according to the latest data reported by the Bureau of Labor Statistics on Wednesday.
 Consumer prices have climbed more than expected this fall on rising energy costs.

 But it’s still not enough inflation for the Fed’s liking!

 The central bank’s preferred inflation gauge is the core Personal Consumption Expenditures index, which is running only at an estimated 1.5% year-on-year.
 Jerome Powell and company want to push it to 2%...and above, on a “persistent” basis, before tightening monetary policy.

-Let’s not forget (like some in the financial media apparently have) that the Fed is also pursuing a massive balance sheet expansion.
+Let’s not forget (like some in the financial media have) that the Fed is also pursuing a massive balance sheet expansion.
 Even though policymakers refuse to call it QE, the monthly liquidity injections and T-bill purchases are of similar magnitude as previous rounds of Quantitative Easing.

-In fact, since “not QE” was announced in September (and subsequently expanded), the Fed’s balance sheet has been growing at a 28% rate.
+Since “not QE” was announced in September (and subsequently expanded), the Fed’s balance sheet has been growing at a 28% rate.
 The money supply itself is expanding at an 11% clip.

 All this stimulus will have consequences, and they won’t just show up in the form of higher stock prices.
 Although the stock market seems poised to continue advancing, higher commodity and consumer prices could begin to spread through the economy as well.

-Though long depressed, crude oil prices have started to trend higher in recent months.
+Though long-depressed, crude oil prices have started to trend higher in recent months.

-Copper and precious metals prices are also showing some strength and could be on the verge of major breakouts heading into year end.
+Copper and precious metals prices are also showing some strength and could be on the verge of major breakouts heading into year-end.